OST Actions

 -v VERBOSITY, --verbosity VERBOSITY

 Set verbosity level.
-Defaults to 3 (INFO).
+Defaults to 2 (Script).

 --full-results Outputs scoring results for all model/reference ligand